Traveling with Kids

 While planing for a trip to Florida when our kids were very young, we had some strong reservations about taking our daughter, then 14 months.
 She was just reaching the age where she was getting into everything, very active, very strong willed and independent.
 The thought of attempting to sit by the pool and keep track of the 3 and 5 year olds while the 14 month old darted out in every direction did not seem appealing.

-Because of this, we decided to put her through baby boot camp…
+We decided to put our 1-year-old through baby boot camp.

 Preparing for a trip is a great time to buckle down in the areas you may be slacking off as a parent.